-Dynatrace IPO Prospectus: 10 Things for APM Partners, Investors to Know
+Dynatrace IPO Results: 10 Things for APM Partners, Investors to Know

-As Dynatrace prepares for a potential IPO (initial public offering), the company’s latest SEC filing provides clues about the health of multiple IT management market segments — including application performance monitoring (APM), cloud infrastructure monitoring, and much more.
+Dynatrace’s $6.71 billion valuation bodes well for multiple IT management market segments — including application performance monitoring (APM), cloud infrastructure monitoring, and much more.

 Here are 10 key takeaways from the Dynatrace IPO prospectus and their potential implications for partners.